Tiagocardos0/Tiagocardos0/README.md

 ## 🚀 Featured Projects

-- **[Encontre-ME](https://github.com/orgs/PedreirosDeSoftware/repositories)**: I am the creator of Encontre-ME, the social network for missing people, which emerged as a hackathon, aiming to help cities with natural disasters.
+- **[Encontre-ME](https://github.com/orgs/PedreirosDeSoftware/repositories)**: I am the creator of **Encontre-ME**, a social project that became the social network for missing people, which emerged from a hackathon, with the aim of helping cities in natural disasters.

 ## 📫 How to Reach Me